williamgilpin/howto/howto_sherlock.md

 	...
 	bash my_batch_script.sh

+As before, if `my_batch_script.sh` is particularly simple you can just put the contents of it directly into the `.sbatch` file, in order to reduce the number of files and dependencies floating around.

 ### Sandboxing (recommended)

-+For Python 3, use the built-in pyenv scripts
++ For Python 3, use the built-in pyenv scripts
-+For Python 2.7, use the package virtualenv
++ For Python 2.7, use the package virtualenv

 ## Advanced use, shortcuts, and tricks